sindresorhus/atom-editorconfig/readme.md

 1. Open a project which contains an `.editorconfig`-file.
 2. Whenever you open a file in the project (or change any `.editorconfig`-file from within Atom), EditorConfig evaluates the editorconfig-settings for the current file.
 3. EditorConfig then applies these settings to your current editor-pane.
 Any change you're doing from **now on** will be according to the editorconfig provided.
+Previously malformed files (according to the editorconfig) won't be fixed automatically.
 4. You can always prove the currently applied settings by invoking the `EditorConfig: Show State`-command.
 You might try to fix malformed files with `EditorConfig: Fix File`.

-> :bulb: If EditorConfig can detects any troubles which may prevent it from working properly a  :mouse: will be shown in the status bar, click on it to open the state-notification.
+> :bulb: If EditorConfig detects any troubles which may prevent it from working properly a  :mouse: will be shown in the status bar, click on it to open the state-notification.

 > :warning: EditorConfig will not fix malformed files (f.e. change all soft-tabs to hard-tabs) this must be done by explicitly invoking f.e. `EditorConfig: Fix File`.
 Keep in mind that malformed files (especially mixed tab-characters) may lead to unexpected behaviour.